aic-international/laravel-chronos-logger/README.md

 ];
 ```

-You can then provide the web-hook URL in your `.env` file:
+You can then provide the web-hook URL and token in your `.env` file:

 ```
 LOG_CHRONOS_WEBHOOK_URL=https://example.com